 Currently, however, my wife and I are tracking every penny.
 This is because she is looking at a career change and we want to get a solid understanding of where our money is going and what can be cut out if we need to trim down.

-You’ve written three books on finances – each one covering a specific money question, what made you choose these particular topics?
+You’ve written three books on finances, what made you choose these particular topics?

 What are some of your goals for Money Smart Guides this year?